lukepoo101/open-pr-agent/README.md

 After generating the Markdown summary, the action posts it as a COMMENT review on the pull request via `gh api`.
 If you prefer to only inspect the file, omit the final step from your workflow.

 A ready-to-use validation workflow still lives at `.github/workflows/pr-review.yml`.
 It exercises the action on every PR update and remains a reference implementation.
 Use downstream steps or manual review to interpret the generated Markdown as needed.
+The reviewer automatically skips lock files and other generated artifacts—even if they change—to reduce noise from large, unimportant diffs.